zerolzhy/dbProject/README.md

 # dbProject:

-Put This Folder at the location /htdoc/ under xampp location
+Put This Folder at the directory htdoc/ under xampp

+Put config.js under current directory due to API policy of Google Map Api